PandasThumb/pandasthumb.github.io/_posts/2022/2022-07-25-newparadigm1.md

 advocates of ID, and criticized by pro-evolution websites.

 "Below the fold" you will find some more details and links.
-Will the new paradigms still be around, a month from now?
+Will the new paradigms still be around a month from now?

 <!--more-->